Open WRE Agent Tool — belief intake, conflict review, and repair

 Among opposing participants with shared time slots, we prefer the smallest confidence-gap to maximize productive exchange.

-4) SEP-informed tie-breakers
+4) Method-informed tie-breakers

 If confidence gaps are similar, we prioritize pairs with better disagreement-depth signals (case, principle, background theory) and clearer reasons.